zanechua/website/src/posts/13-javascript-method-chaining.md

 ---
-slug: "javascript-method-chaining"
+slug: 'javascript-method-chaining'
-date: "2021-08-16"
+date: '2021-08-16'
-featuredImage: "../images/featured/javascript-method-chaining.png"
+featuredImage: '../images/featured/javascript-method-chaining.png'
-title: "Another way to do Javascript Method Chaining"
+title: 'Another way to do Javascript Method Chaining'
-tags: ["node", "javascript", "software engineering"]
+tags: ['node', 'javascript', 'software engineering']
 ---

 Most ways of how people demonstrate javascript method chaining, is by showing you a class with methods that return the object in itself `this`.